-At least 10% of tickets to each game will be made available to non season ticket holders.
+At least 10% of tickets to each game will be made available to non season ticket holders except in exceptional circumstances.

 Should you require someone else to use your season smart card on a match day and their price class is different to that of your season ticket, you may be required to pay the difference in price as an upgrade which can be obtained from the ticket office.

 Concessionary prices are available to junior supporters, students in full-time education and senior citizens.
 Details of such schemes are available on the Club’s website.
 The Club reserves the right to insist upon ‘proof of age’ in respect of reduced admission prices.
 In particular, access to very low rates of admission may require ‘proof of age’ by means of identification bearing date of birth and a current photograph.

 In the event of a lost smartcard on a match day, a replacement match day ticket will be issued (on proof of ID) for a non-refundable admin fee of £10 at the ticket office.
 A replacement smartcard will only be issued on a non-match day for a non-refundable fee of £10.
 The club will reprint, at the discretion of the ticket office, any lost match day tickets, subject to proof of identity.

 The Club has designated wheelchair areas and allows a carer free entry for disabled persons (subject to availability).
 For details contact the Ticket Office on (01733) 563947.

 The Club provides an area of the ground for the use of family groups and junior supporters.
 The area given over for this purpose is The BGL Family Stand (South).